lucaspbordignon/rn-apple-healthkit/docs/getSamples().md

 let options = {
   startDate: (new Date(2016,4,27)).toISOString(),
   endDate: (new Date()).toISOString(),
-  type: 'Walking', // one of: ['Walking', 'StairClimbing', 'Running', 'Cycling', 'Workout'] };
+  type: 'Walking', // one of: ['Walking', 'StairClimbing', 'Running', 'Cycling', 'Workout', 'StepCount'] };
 ```